Verdagraph/.github/profile/README.md

 VerdanTech is currently still in a pre-alpha state.
 As there is only one contributor, these things take a while.

-1.0 (Minimum Viable Product) Goals:
+1.0 (Minimum Viable Product) goals include implementation of the following:
-- User registration, authentication, and management system.
-(Backend 75%, frontend 40%)
-- Gardens which act as containers for most application data and workspaces shared by multiple Users.
-(Backend 40%, frontend 5%)
+- Gardens which act as containers for most application data and are workspaces shared by multiple users.
 - Workspaces which give spatial context to geometries such as Plants and PlantingAreas.
-(Backend 5%, frontend 0%)
-- Attribute system which flexibly represents a diverse range of environmental and biological characteristics.
-(Backend 15%, frontend 0%)
-- Cultivars which are compositions of attributes into representations of plant types, species, and varieties.
-(Backend 5%, frontend 0%)
+- Cultivars which are compositions of attributes into representations of plant types, species, and varieties, and can be composed and shared between users.
-- Plants which are representations of physical instances of plants and their lifecycles and behaviours within PlantingAreas.
-(Backend 5%, frontend 0%)
+- Plants which are representations of physical instances of plants and their lifecycles and behaviours, and can be grouped together to create multiple mututally exclusive plans that can be compared.
-- Agroplans which are integrations of past/current and future instances of Plants into plans which are validated against physical contstraints and can be optimized.
-(Backend 0%, frontend 0%)
-- A Planner interface which visualizes the planting windows of plant varieties over time and the 2D representation of workspaces throughout time.
-(Backend 0%, frontend 0%)
+- Actions which are sets of tasks that should be taken to align the state of the world with the model state, and can be assigned to different users.

 Future goals:
+- Environments which are containers for environmental and ecological characteristics and allow the composition of micro-climates.
-- AgroplanGenerators which which create and transform Agroplans according to objectives (ex. quantities and proportions of plant varieties, maximum calories, biodiversity) using algorithmic strategies (ex. simulated annealing).
+- Generators which which create groups of plants according to objectives (ex. quantities and proportions of plant varieties, maximum calories, biodiversity) using algorithmic strategies (ex. simulated annealing).
-- Actions which are to-do lists intelligently generated from garden state.
 - Environmental Inputs (ex.
 Temperature, Rainfall, Images), and Outputs (ex.
 Irrigation Control) which add behavior to the model, as well as Devices (ex.
 APIs, embedded systems) which expose these ports to other systems.
-- Differential synchronization of client and server data for smooth multi-client use.

 # Codebase

-The project currently is made up of several repositories:
+The project currently is made up of two repositories:
-- [Outline](https://github.com/VerdanTech/VerdanTech-Outline) contains high level conceptual overviews and design documents, including summaries and maps of the domain model and wireframes for the web application.
-- [Webapp](https://github.com/VerdanTech/Vdt-Webapp) contains a Python HTTP API and SvelteKit static adapter app as the full-stack of the VerdanTech web application.
+- [Webapp](https://github.com/VerdanTech/Vdt-Webapp) contains the web application including SvelteKit frontend and Fastify backend.
-- [Deployment](https://github.com/VerdanTech/VerdanTech-Deployment) contains web application deployment orchestration.
 - [Drip](https://github.com/VerdanTech/VerdanTech-Drip) contains an embedded IOT irrigation controller.

 ## Contributing